kiding/DSCapture.framework/readme.md

 	[[[DSCapture sharedCapture] selection] captureWithTarget:self selector:@selector(displayCaptureData:) useCG:NO];

 then it will popup an interface to select, and call back.
+If the user cancels it, no method will be called back.

 At the callback method, you can: